-Figure 4 displays the maps of the inferred annual budgets of natural CO2 for the year 2015.
-As shown already by Chevallier et al. (2019), the two CAMS inversions have comparable flux patterns in the northern extra-Tropics, but the ACOS-driven inversion has more spatial gradients than the surface-driven one in the Tropical lands where the surface measurement network is particularly sparse.
-The CO2_OC2_FOCA inversion has even larger gradients there (Australia excepted), but also in the northern extra-Tropics.
+Figure 2 and Figure 3 display the maps of the inferred annual budgets of natural CO2 fluxes for two 12-month periods that overlap with either CO2\TAN\OCFP or CO2\GO2\SRFP.
+CO2\OCO\FOCA is available on both.
+The figures also display the maps for the two CAMS inversions.
+As shown already by Chevallier et al. (2019), the two CAMS inversions have rather comparable flux patterns in the northern extra-Tropics, but the ACOS-driven inversion has more spatial gradients than the surface-driven one in the Tropical lands where the surface measurement network is particularly sparse.
+The three CRDP#7-driven inversions have even larger gradients there (Australia excepted), but also in the northern extra-Tropics.
 The colour bar has actually not been adapted to their variability.
-Surprisingly, the spatial patterns (irrespective of their amplitude) are similar between the two satellite-driven inversions over land.
-Over the ocean, the two CAMS inversions are close to each other, but CO2_OC2_FOCA dramatically shifts the location of the outgassing regions.
+Surprisingly, the spatial patterns (irrespective of their amplitude) are similar between the four satellite-driven inversions over land.
+Over the ocean, the two CAMS inversions are close to each other, but changes in the spread of Tropical ocean outgassing regions are seen with the assimilation of CO2\TAN\OCFP and CO2\OC2\FOCA.
+CO2\TAN\OCFP widely extends the ougasing regions while CO2\OC2\FOCA dramatically reduces them in the Atlantic.